paypal/InnerSourceCommons/events/isc-fall-2018-speakers.md

     </div>
     <b>Georg Gruetter</b></a>
     <p>
 Georg Gruetter is a Senior Expert at Bosch Corporate Research and a founding member of the InnerSource activities at Bosch.
 He is driving the adoption of InnerSource within Bosch as an evangelist and as a developer since 2009.
 Georg is also a passionate software craftsman with over 30 years of experience.
 Previously, he worked for Daimler Chrysler as a researcher, the Zurich System House as a software engineer, and the Line Information GmbH as a consultant.
-Georg has created two open source projects: [XHSI](http://xhsi.sourceforge.net/) and [stashNotifier](https://github.com/jenkinsci/stashnotifier-plugin).
+Georg has created two open source projects: XHSI (http://xhsi.sourceforge.net/) and stashNotifier (https://github.com/jenkinsci/stashnotifier-plugin).
 He is an avid recumbent cyclist, mountain biker, stargazer and generally collects way too many hobbies.
 </p>
 </div>
 <div style="clear:both;"></div>